deadsnxw/SelfAssessment/Skills/Programming.md

   - tree ✋ used
   - graph ✋ used
   - iterator ✋ used
-  - mutable state
+  - mutable state ✋ used
-  - immutable state 👂 heard
+  - immutable state ✋ used
   - serialization
-  - string parsing 👂 heard
+  - string parsing ✋ used
 - Process & style
   - compiler ✋ used
   - transpiler
-  - linter
+  - linter ✋ used
   - polyfill
   - debugger ✋ used
   - garbage collection
   - refactoring ✋ used
   - code review ✋ used
-  - antipatterns 👂 heard
+  - antipatterns 🎓 known
-  - paradigm 👂 heard
+  - paradigm 🎓 known
   - algorithm 🎓 known
   - magic numbers
   - hardcode ✋ used
   - complexity
   - decomposition 👂heard
-  - spaghetti ✋ used
+  - spaghetti 🎓 known
   - silver bullet
   - not invented here ✋ used
   - dead code 🎓 known
   - unreachable code 🎓 known
-  - duplicate code ✋ used
+  - duplicate code 🎓 known
   - exception ✋ used
   - return early
   - unittest
-  - git 👂heard
+  - git ✋ used
   - github ✋ used